← Back to Home

 5. Dividend Growth

-Look for ETFs tracking dividend growth stocks, not just high current yield.
-Companies that increase dividends annually provide inflation protection.
+Some ETFs track dividend growth stocks, not just high current yield.
+Companies that have historically increased dividends may offer some inflation protection, though past increases do not guarantee future ones.

 6. Liquidity